nens/threedi-docs/source/h_schema_300.rst

 2D
 ^^

+Tables in database schema 219:

+- v2_dem_average_area
+- v2_grid_refinement
+- v2_grid_refinement_area
+- v2_obstacle

+Tables in database schema 300:

+- dem_average_area
+- grid_refinement_area
+- grid_refinement_line
+- obstacle

+For a complete and detailed overview of the changes in each of the tables and columns, see <other/3Di database schema 219 to schema 300.xlsx>`_

 The changes to *Dem average area*, *Obstacle*, *Grid refinement* and *Grid refinement area* will be minimal.
 The most important changes will be:

 - New: option to add tags to each feature